pponce/homebridge-script2/DEVELOPMENT.md

 # Script2 development and release

+1.0.2 includes Dependabot PR #123: the development-only fast-uri lockfile entry moves to 3.1.7.
+The 1.0.1 schema fix remains in place; runtime behavior and dependencies are unchanged.

 1.0.1 fixes configuration-schema metadata while preserving existing configurations.
 Runtime code and dependencies are unchanged from 1.0.0.
 Ajv is a pinned development dependency used to validate the schema against JSON Schema rules; it is not installed as a runtime dependency of the plugin.
 Publication does not imply Homebridge verification.

 ## Validate